waveform80/picroscopy/docs/admin.rst

 The Picroscopy application does not fork like a daemon once started.
-As it is a single user application that utilizes the Raspberry Pi's display there is little point in running as a system daemon.
+As it is a single user application that utilizes the Raspberry Pi's display there is little point in running as a system daemon, despite using a web interface.

 .. _config: